annaschechter/octocat-challenge/README.md

-octocat_challenge
+Octocat Challenge
 =================
-Contains test questions for Octocat challenge at Makers Academy which is testing our knowledge of GitHub.
+Contains test questions for Octocat challenge at Makers Academy which is testing our knowledge of git and GitHub